aehebald/CatPics/PRIVACY_POLICY.md

 - Uninstall the app at any time
 - Contact us with any privacy concerns

-## Contact Us
+## Contact
-If you have any questions about this privacy policy, please contact us at [Your Contact Email].
+If you have any questions about this privacy policy, please contact me at andrewehebald@gmail.com.

-## Changes to This Policy
-We may update this privacy policy from time to time.
-We will notify you of any changes by posting the new policy on this page.